 The SRP offers a win-win situation for both supermarkets and families living in poverty by stopping products that are still edible from being wasted and helping to feed those in need.
 This program was made possible in part by a $395,200 grant from Recyc-Quebec, as part of their ongoing program to reduce food waste, and with the precious collaboration of Provigo, Maxi, Metro, Super C and IGA stores.

 In 2015, the SRP pilot program started in other regions of Quebec.
 Then, at the end of 2016, the program was expanded into several regions and a dedicated resource was allocated to accompany our members for warehouse upgrades, planned solicitations and trainings for supermarket employees.
 The province-wide launch took place in 2017.

 In 2016, the pilot project resulted in the recovery of almost 2.5 million kg of food from 177 supermarkets, representing a market value of almost $20 million.
 Our project also allowed a reduction of more than 2,000 tons of eqCO2 of greenhouse gases.
-When fully functional, the program will recover approximately 8 million kg of food annually, thereby avoiding more than 7,000 tons of eqCO2 of greenhouse gases each year – the equivalent of taking 1,500 cars off the road!
+When fully functional, the program will recover approximately 8.5 million kg of food annually in 645 supermarkets, thereby avoiding more than 7,500 tons of eqCO2 of greenhouse gases each year – the equivalent of taking 1,600 cars off the road!

 Food Banks of Quebec’s members need more equipment to accommodate the collection of perishable food from supermarkets across the province.
 Refrigerated trucks, collection bins, freezers, wrapping materials, cleaning and food safety equipment and many other items are needed to further expand the program’s capacity.